zone-eu/zone-mta/README.md

 Currently it is possible to limit active connections against a domain and you can limit sending speed per connection (eg. 10 messages/min per connection) but you can't limit sending speed per domain.
 If you have set 3 processes, 5 connections and limit sending with 10 messages / minute then what you actually get is `3 * 5 * 10 = 150` messages per minute for a Sending Zone.

-### 2\.
-Web interface

-It should be possible to administer queues using an easy to use web interface.

-**Update** There is a web interface that is not open yet as it is still experimental, here's a [preview](https://cloudup.com/cVPSfcwTtrG)

-**Update Update** There is now a publicly available web interface, called [ZMTA-WebAdmin](https://github.com/zone-eu/zmta-webadmin)

-### 3\.
-Replace LevelDB with RocksDB

-RocksDB has much better performance both for reading and writing but it's more difficult to set up

-**Update** You can use any LevelUp [backend module](https://github.com/Level/levelup/wiki/Modules#storage-back-ends).
-This module is tested with:

-  * **leveldown** which is the default
-  * **leveldown-basho-andris** which is a fork of leveldown that uses [Basho fork](https://github.com/basho/leveldb) of LevelDB

-To use a different backend than the default leveldown you need to first install it with npm and set the package name as the 'queue'.'backend' config option value.

-Personally I prefer the Basho fork.
-Original LevelDown caused some issues, probably related to compaction, where LevelDB threads were using 100% cpu very often and caused the app to be unresponsive.
-I have not had these problems with the Basho fork.
-YMMV

 ## Notes

 In production you probably would want to allow Node.js to use more memory, so you should probably start the app with `--max-old-space-size` option